petzval/btferret/README.md

 and servers are available for download, and described in the [Hello World](#2-3-hello-world) section.

-Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#3-12-blue-dot-server) that is a way of controlling a Pi from a phone.
+Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#2-3-9-blue-dot-server) that is a way of controlling a Pi from a phone.
 Another method of control from a phone is [MIT App Inventor](#2-3-8-mit-app-inventor-server).
 OBEX [client](#2-3-6-obex-client) and [server](#2-3-7-obex-server) code exchanges
 files with Windows/Android/etc... devices.
 The [HID Devices](#3-11-hid-devices) section describes how to program a Human Input Device such as a Bluetooth keyboard.
-There is a keyboard.c/py program that turns a Pi into a Bluetooth keyboard for a phone or tablet.
+The keyboard, mouse and keymouse programs turn a Pi into a Bluetooth keyboard and/or mouse for a PC, phone or tablet.
+The [Standard LE Profiles](#3-12-standard-le-profiles) section describes officially defined profiles (e.g. heart rate, cycle speed).

 In the [reference](#5-reference) section there is a detailed description of the HCI Bluetooth interface, the packet formats and how they are constructed,